The Lost World (Crichton novel): Plot

-The group later takes refuge from the raptors in the general store of the old InGen worker village.
-The group attempts to formulate a plan to reach the landing site where the helicopter is set to meet them in the morning.
-When Thorne ventures out into the village to search for fuel, he survives an encounter with the pair of chameleon-like Carnotaurus.
-Levine and Harding drive the Carnotaurus away by shining their lights on them and making them change their skin patterns too fast.
-Levine becomes irrational and Harding and Thorne have to talk him down.
+The group later takes refuge in the general store of the old InGen worker village.
+They formulate a plan to reach the landing site where the helicopter is set to meet them in the morning.
+While venturing out into the village to search for fuel, Thorne encounters a pair of Carnotaurus, which Levine and Harding drive away by shining their lights on them and making them change their skin patterns too fast.

-The next morning, Harding heads out to recover one of the team's vehicles that Thorne had left behind while saving her and Malcolm from the trailer, as it may be the only vehicle large enough to carry everyone to the rendezvous point.
+The next morning, Harding heads out to recover one of the team's vehicles that Thorne left behind while saving her and Malcolm from the trailer, as it may be the only vehicle large enough to carry everyone to the rendezvous point.
 Upon finding it, she encounters Dodgson attempting to steal the vehicle for himself.
-Suddenly, an adult T. rex approaches them, and they both hide under the car.
-Harding pushes Dodgson back out, and the T. rex picks him up, carries him to its nest, and feeds him to her offspring.
-Harding sets out to reach the helicopter before it can take off without the group, but she finds she is too late.
-Eventually, Kelly discovers a boat docked on the island, and she finds a tunnel, allowing the group to reach it just as the raptors finally break into the general store.
+An adult T. rex approaches, and they both hide under the car.
+Harding pushes Dodgson back out, whereupon the T. rex picks him up, carries him to its nest, and feeds him to her offspring.
+Harding sets out to reach the helicopter before it can take off, but she finds she is too late.
+Eventually, Kelly discovers a boat docked on the island and finds a tunnel, allowing the group to reach it just as the raptors break into the general store.

-As the group sails away, Malcolm and Harding reveal information that he discovered in the laboratory: during Site B's active years, InGen fed the young carnivorous dinosaurs sheep extract infected with prions, which cause a disease that shortens the dinosaurs' lifespans and infect their brains.
-Although the scientists contained the disease, it began to spread once again after they abandoned the island.
-Malcolm and Harding say that the disease will lead to the eventual extinction of the dinosaurs on Isla Sorna.
-Despite this, Thorne declares that the fact that they are all alive and that they are returning home is really all that matters.
-Malcolm notes mankind's destructive habits are far more destructive to the earth than nature's.
+As the group sails away, Malcolm and Harding reveal information discovered in the laboratory: during Site B's active years, InGen fed the young carnivorous dinosaurs sheep extract infected with prions, which cause a disease that shortens the dinosaurs' lifespans and infects their brains.
+Although the scientists contained the disease, it began to spread again after they abandoned the island, preventing the dinosaurs from reaching maturity.